ucsc-cgp/sync-agile-boards/README.md

 After `with` there are two required arguments that say where to find the repos to sync.
 This is in the format `<jira-organization>/<jira-repo-name> <zenhub-organization>/<zenhub-repo-name>`.
 Note that ZenHub may have additional names for boards etc., but you should use the name that is shared between ZenHub and GitHub.
-The third argument is a flag that says what the direction of synchronization is:
+The third argument is a flag that says what the direction of synchronization is.
+Exactly one of these three flags is required:

 | Flag | Description |
 | ---- | ----------- |